chpc-tech-eval/scc/tutorial4/AzureTerraformREADME.md

 ```

 >[!NOTE]
->Where there are <>, you must specify your own name choices
+>Where there are <>, you must specify your own choices

 ## Generate, Deploy and Apply Terraform Plan